Contents

 Manufacturers use special polyolefin grades to produce rechargeable lithium-ion batteries.
 The polyolefin material comes about by laminating polyethylene and polypropylene together.

-Polyolefin is a preference because of its mechanical properties, chemical stability.
+Polyolefin is a preference because of its mechanical properties and chemical stability.
 Companies also prefer polyolefin due to its low cost.

 The image below is a polyolefin battery separator, thus applicable in rechargeable batteries.